 A preprint refers to a research product (typically a research article) that is made publicly available before or at the same time it goes to peer review.
 A preprint server refers to an open access website where authors can submit and manage versions of their preprints.

-Some preprint servers such as European Geophysical Union (EGU) sponsored Hydrology and Earth Systems Science (HESS) Discussions (https://www.hydrol-earth-syst-sci-discuss.net/discussion_papers.html) is affiliated with EGU’s HESS journal.
-Additionally, the American Geophysical Union (AGU) sponsored Earth and Space Science Open Archive (ESSOAr) preprint server is associated with AGU-affiliated journals.
+Some preprint servers are affiliated with journals.
+For example, the European Geophysical Union (EGU) sponsored Hydrology and Earth Systems Science (HESS) Discussions (https://www.hydrol-earth-syst-sci-discuss.net/discussion_papers.html) is affiliated with EGU’s HESS journal.
+As another example, the American Geophysical Union (AGU) sponsored Earth and Space Science Open Archive (ESSOAr) preprint server is associated with AGU-affiliated journals.
 These journal-supported preprint servers offer a convenient publishing pipeline should the author’s work be accepted after peer review.

 Other preprint servers are not affiliated with a particular journal (e.g., EarthArXiv; https://eartharxiv.org/, and bioRxiv; https://www.biorxiv.org/).
-If an authors’ article is accepted for publication to a partner journal, these servers may offer transfer services for authors.
+If an author’s article is accepted for publication to a partner journal, these servers may offer transfer services from the preprint server to the journal submission system.
 For example, the bioRxiv (https://www.biorxiv.org/about-biorxiv) offers transfer services to several journals including Applied and Environmental Microbiology.
-Preprint servers are typically not-for-profit (e.g., arXiv, bioRxiv, EarthArXiv); it is always good to check a preprint server’s not-for-profit status before submitting a preprint.
+Preprint servers are typically not-for-profit (e.g., arXiv, bioRxiv, EarthArXiv); however, it is always good to check a preprint server’s not-for-profit status before submitting a preprint.
 See the ‘Things to Consider before Sharing a Preprint’ discussion below for more information.